 Preheat your oven to 350 degrees Fahrenheit (175C).
 Place your Trifecta Salmon fillets on a sheet pan.
 In a separate bowl, combine the bread crumbs, parmesan, garlic powder, mustard powder, and minced basil.

-Heat a saute pan over medium-high heat, add 1 teaspoon oil and swirl, warming the oil for 30-45 seconds.
+Heat a saute pan over medium-high heat, add 1 teaspoon of oil, and swirl, warming the oil for 30-45 seconds.

 Saute the grape tomatoes for 1-2 minutes until blistered, add the spinach and ½ of the balsamic vinegar to steam the spinach until slightly wilted, about 1 minute.
 Remove from heat and place on top of the salmon, spritzing with a squeeze of lemon juice.